JeremySkalla/pysmashgg/README.md

 #### SmashGGPy is a simple wrapper for [smash.gg](https://smash.gg)'s new GraphQL API that takes inspiration from [Petercat12's PySmash](https://github.com/PeterCat12/pysmash), but using the GraphQL API instead of the older, slower one

-#### Currently in Beta -- v0.2.1 right now!
-Will be adding features that weren't in PySmash (the inspiration, as stated above) -- See CHANGELOG.md for the most recent changes
+#### Currently in Beta -- v0.3.0 right now!
+Will be adding features that weren't in PySmash in the future (the inspiration, as stated above) (If you have suggestions, feel free to let me know!) -- See CHANGELOG.md for the most recent changes

 ## How to install current version